Joan/Quiz/Readme.md

 ## Todo

-- [ ] Connection status indicator in admin (for player and buzzers if at least one is connected)
 - [ ] Scoreboard only mode (if quiz.json is empty)
-- [ ] Enable answer reveal for all medias and toggle (instead of one-way switch)
+- [ ] Enable answer reveal for all medias, and add toggle capacity (instead of one-way switch)
+- [ ] Simple i18n
 - [ ] Mobile admin: horizontal slide for teams and riddles?
-- [ ] Simple i18n